prometheus-operator/prometheus-operator/Documentation/api.md

 <div>
 <p>The <code>ThanosRuler</code> custom resource definition (CRD) defines a desired <a href="https://github.com/thanos-io/thanos/blob/main/docs/components/rule.md">Thanos Ruler</a> setup to run in a Kubernetes cluster.</p>
 <p>A <code>ThanosRuler</code> instance requires at least one compatible Prometheus API endpoint (either Thanos Querier or Prometheus services).</p>
+<p>The resource defines via label and namespace selectors which <code>PrometheusRule</code> objects should be associated to the deployed Thanos Ruler instances.</p>
 </div>
 <table>
 <thead>